The E. M. Viquesney Doughboy Database

 The photo at left shows the monument at its original location in the 1940s or '50s.
 It was financed by public subscription but was materially helped by one particular gift.
 A bank president and a friend had been interested in Fort Benton’s acquisition of a memorial since before the war ended.
 The bank president died in 1922 and his friend donated all his estate executor fees to the fund.

 The bayonet was replaced at some past point and the sculpture was refurbished in 1996.
-The rifle sling is missing and the urn at the corner of the base hidden by the World War II memorial is missing.
-The base has small holes that held reflectors when the monument was on Front Street.
+However, the rifle sling is still missing.

 Links: